Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Discover the strategic role of human resources in helping organizations gain competitive advantage.
 Learn to formulate policies and programs that support high performance through training, empowerment, and job design.
 Explore how economic, social, psychological, legal, and cultural forces influence employment relations.
 Gain expertise in areas related to recruitment and selection, performance evaluation, compensation and benefits, and job design.

-Estimated time to completion may be less than 2 years, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call your enrollment advisor at 1-866-492-5336.
+This sequence represents the minimum time to completion.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 Managers encounter a variety of challenges on a daily basis, which require the ability to employ existing tools and strategies to strategically communicate with individuals and the organization at large and to understand the different types of attitudes and values of others.
 Individuals with these skills are most successful when their efforts are coupled with the ability to think critically and analytically.
 Students are provided with the opportunity to improve their overall critical-thinking and reasoning skills within a managerial context.
 Using relevant management articles, case studies, and current topics analyses, students sharpen their diagnostic-reading skills and learn to construct effective, ethical, evidence-based arguments, which are fundamental capabilities of effective managers.
 They also examine common fallacies in thinking and reasoning as well as the rhetorical use of language to formulate convincing and effective arguments.

-Managing business processes often involves careful planning and forecasting, taking into account many factors, such as expenses, investments, and often times, unforeseen financial obligations.
+Managing business processes often involves careful planning and forecasting, taking into account many factors, such as expenses, investments, and, often times, unforeseen financial obligations.
 Students in this course explore the role of budgeting and resource allocation along with related processes within the organizational context.
 They examine processes related to managing budgets and strategies to read and communicate effectively the often complex financial information related to unit and organizational performance.
 Students also explore and discuss the implications of resource availability as well as methods to plan for and prioritize the use of resources, while considering ethical issues related to sustainability and resource scarcity.

 Students in this course are provided with the opportunity to synthesize management content, theory, and practice to create their personal visions and goals.
 Students assess existing research and methods, reflect on their current approach to management, and purposefully plan for a future as a management professional who affects positive change.
 Students produce individual treatises that include essays on their values, beliefs, strengths, and weaknesses, which serve as a foundation for continued professional growth and development; thus, students become better equipped to meet the management challenges of an uncertain tomorrow.